jasonyoung00/frameworks_and_languages_module/technical_report.md

 Server Framework Features
 -------------------------

-### Request & Response
+### Request & Response Objects

-(Technical description of the feature - 40ish words) Falcon employs the inversion of control (IoC) pattern to coordinate with app methods in order to respond to HTTP requests.
-Resource responders, middleware methods, hooks, etc. receive a reference to the request and response objects that represent the current in-flight HTTP request.
+(Technical description of the feature - 40ish words) Falcon responds to HTTP requests by coordinating with app functions using the inversion of control (IoC) technique.
+The request and response objects that reflect the current in-flight HTTP request are referenced by resource responders, middleware methods, hooks, etc.

 (A code block snippet example demonstrating the feature)
 ```python